dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/_index.md

 ---
 type: docs
-title: "Getting started with the Dapr actor .NET SDK"
+title: "Getting started with the Dapr actors .NET SDK"
-linkTitle: "Actor"
+linkTitle: "Actors"
 weight: 40000
 description: How to get up and running with the Dapr .NET SDK
 ---